Selenium, Serum or Plasma

 New York DOH Approval Status

-- Centrifuge; do not allow serum or plasma to remain on cells.
-Transfer 2 mL serum or plasma to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116).
-Available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
+Separate from cells ASAP or within 2 hours of collection.
+Transfer 2 mL serum or plasma to an ARUP Trace Element-Free Transport Tube (ARUP supply #43116) available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
 (Min: 0.5 mL)

-- Separator tubes.
-Specimens that are not separated from the red cells or clot within 6 hours.
+Specimens that are not separated from the red cells or clot within 2 hours.
+Specimens collected in containers other than specified.
+Specimens transported in containers other than specified.

 Serum selenium levels can be used in the determination of deficiency or toxicity.
 Plasma and serum contains 75 percent of the selenium measured in whole blood and reflects recent dietary intake.
 Selenium deficiency can occur endemically or as a result of sustained TPN or restricted diets and has been associated with cardiomyopathy and may exacerbate hypothyroidism.
 Selenium toxicity is relatively rare.
 Excess intake of selenium can result in symptoms consistent with selenosis and include gastrointestinal upset, hair loss, white blotchy nails, and mild nerve damage.